-We will continue to liaise with parents, carers and the wider Evaluation of the LOW community with regards to radicalisation and extremism. risk
+We will continue to liaise with parents, carers and the wider community with regards to radicalisation and extremism. risk

 Photographing and mobile phones

 POLICY FOR USE OF CHILDREN'S IMAGES, MOBILE PHONE AND CAMERA

 This policy applies towards all children, including EYFS.
 It is our intention to provide an environment in which children, parents and staff are safe from images being recorded and inappropriately used